garfix/richard-readthedocs/docs/source/language/verb-phrases.md

 # Verbs

+A verb is the heart of a sentence, or of a relative clause.
+It is expressed logically as a predication over a fixed number of arguments.
+The verb "flow through" for example is in essence `flow_through(X, Y)`.
+The first argument is called the `subject`, the second `object`, a possible third `indirect object`.

+The word `through` in this example is called the `particle` of the verb.
+Typically it is located just after the verb, but in many cases another phrase is placed between the verb and the particle.

+In applications where time plays a role, or application that make statements about events or even states, the `event` needs to be represented explicitly.
+This is done by adding an extra event argument `E`: `flow_through(E, X, Y)`.
+In the examples below we will not do that yet.

+Once the event has been represented, it becomes possible to create separate relations for the subject and object: `flow_through(E), subject(E, X), object(E, Y)`.
+This has the advantage that the verb is more flexible.
+In most cases however, this flexibility is not needed, and the extra relations just add to the complexity and syntactic overhead of the application.
+Use it only if you have a clear use case for it.

 ## Transitive verb

 In the phrase "Afghanistan borders China", "borders" is a transitive verb (`tv`): it has a `subject` ("Afghanistan") and an `object` ("China").